MikeBusuttil/TaskITEasy/README.md

     - allow dragability
       * use https://github.com/atlassian/pragmatic-drag-and-drop
       - increase item width while dragging
-    - deal with the 8 spaces at the beginning of the line
-      - don't allow the cursor to go there with arrow keys
-      - don't allow the cursor to go there with the mouse (make the grip & checkbox div bigger)
     - synchronize with back-end
     - checking box should do something
       - ie. [strikethrough](https://microsoft.github.io/monaco-editor/playground.html?source=v0.52.0#example-interacting-with-the-editor-line-and-inline-decorations) & moved to deemphasized done list
     - pressing the delete button should wipe the line
       - and CTRL+Z should bring it back
+    - handle the last line properly
+      - when any non-indentation is in it, add a \n to the end of the model (without loosing cursor position)
+      - when last x lines are only indentations, delete x-1 lines
   - create visual diagram UI
     - creating tasks
     - redrawing relationships